Should You Move to the Suburbs?

 - Access to nature: You’ll have more outdoor space and have access to activities like gardening in the backyard to connect with nature.

-- More space: There’s more space and privacy in the suburbs, meaning your kids might have their own rooms and you’ll have space for things like a grill and a swing set.
+- More space: There’s more space and privacy in the suburbs, meaning it's easier to find houses with more bedrooms and you’ll have space for things like a grill, a swing set and fenced-in yard for your kids and pets.

 - Good schools: While it’s not always the case, most suburbs are often home to top-rated schools and other educational opportunities.